 Please forgive the exceedingly boring nature of this recipe – at least on the surface, although the flavor would beg to differ – but after innumerable batches of cookies, cake, and more cake (<—this one was especially hard to cut into an eat, but we persevered…) – my body is begging for mercy in the form of anything crunchy, green and packed with nutrients.
 So, salad it is.

-As a bonus, the base of this one is apple cider vinegar (not, as the name may initially appear to suggest, apple cider) which provides a pleasantly fruity tang and, as an added bonus, a healthy dose of probiotics*.
+Every time I share a salad on Instagram, someone asks about the dressing and the answer is always the same: it’s homemade apple cider vinaigrette.
+I put this on everything.
+It’s quick and easy to make, keeps in the pantry or cabinet for months and, is made from apple cider vinegar (not, as the name may initially appear to suggest, apple cider) which provides a pleasantly fruity tang and, as an added bonus, a healthy dose of probiotics*.

-*Note: make sure you are selecting a raw (unpasteurized) apple cider vinegar, preferably an unfiltered one that still has the “mother” (blob of starter) in it.
+Quick note: make sure you are selecting a raw (unpasteurized) apple cider vinegar, preferably an unfiltered one that still has the “mother” (blob of starter) in it.
+Pasteurization kills bacteria in the vinegar, including the good bacteria.
 If you’re nervous about it being unpasteurized, make sure you’re getting a reputable brand like Braggs – which I used continuously throughout my pregnancy, to give you an idea of how safe it is – or just get a pasteurized product and forgo the probiotics.

 My salads have never been happier.

 How to make apple cider vinegar dressing

 You’ll make this vinaigrette using similar basic ingredients that are in any homemade salad dressing:

 - Oil: Extra virgin olive oil, in this case, although you can use avocado oil instead, if you want.